Copyright DataStax, Inc.

 key_type

 the type of the individual keys in the map column.
-This is a ColumnType, but when creating the object, strings such as "TEXT" or "UUID" are also accepted.
+This is a TableColumnTypeDescriptor, but when creating the object, equivalent dictionaries, as well as strings such as "TEXT" or "UUID" or ColumnType entries, are also accepted.
+Using a column type not eligible to be a key will return a Data API error.

 value_type

-the type of the individual values stored in the map for a single key.
-This is a ColumnType, but when creating the object, strings such as "TEXT" or "UUID" are also accepted.
+the type of the individual items stored in the column.
+This is a TableColumnTypeDescriptor, but when creating the object, equivalent dictionaries, as well as strings such as "TEXT" or "UUID" or ColumnType entries, are also accepted.

 Expand source code